Forceu/barcodebuddy-documentation/docs/usage.rst

 Using a 3rd party mobile app
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Although we have not released an app (yet), you can use the `Android app QR & Barcode Scanner <https://play.google.com/store/apps/details?id=com.scanner.kataykin.icamesscaner.free>`_ and point it to the index.php file.
-BarcodeBuddy supports the ``text`` GET variable that is used by the app since version 1.4.1.0. *Note: Currently 1.4.1.0 is unreleased and the feature is only available in the unstable version*
+BarcodeBuddy supports the ``text`` GET variable that is used by the app since version 1.4.1.0.

 Web UI: Settings menu